-Source Performance Indicators Definition and unit of Measure Data collection method & Source Disag- gregation Frequency of Data Collection Base- line LOP Target 1 supported short-term agricultural sector productivity or food security trainings for imparting knowledge or skills should be counted.
-This includes farmers, and other primary sector producers who receive training in a variety of best practices in productivity, post-harvest management, linking to markets, etc. It also includes rural entrepreneurs, processors, managers and traders receiving training in application of new technologies, business management, linking to markets, etc., and training to extension specialists, researchers, policymakers and others who are engaged with ADVANCE II reported quarterly IR 1.2 Increased I Market Access an d Trade OC5 FTF Value of incremental sales Definition: This indicator will collect both volume (in metric tons) and value (in US dollars) of purchases from smallholders of targeted commodities for its calculation.
+Source Performance Indicators Definition and unit of Measure Data collection method & Source Disag- gregation Frequency of Data Collection Base- line LOP Target agricultural sector productivity or food security trainings other primary sector producers who receive training in a variety of best practices in productivity, post-harvest management, linking to markets, etc. It also includes rural entrepreneurs, processors, managers and traders receiving training in application of new technologies, business management, linking to markets, etc., and training to extension specialists, researchers, policymakers and others who are engaged with ADVANCE Unit of measure: Number IR 1.2 Increased N Market Access an d Trade OC5 FTF Value of incremental sales Definition: This indicator will collect both volume (in metric tons) and value (in US dollars) of purchases from smallholders of targeted commodities for its calculation.
 The value of incremental sales indicates the value (in USD) of the total amount of agricultural products sold by farm households relative to a base year and can be calculated based on the total value of sales of a product (crop, animal, or fish) during the reporting year minus the total value of sales in the base year.
 Unit of measure: Value of sales (USD) 1) Baseline and impact Evaluation.
-2) Annual survey in conjunction with data collected from a sample of monitored farmers 3) Secondary sources Targeted Value chain Data recorded and reported annually Maize: 466,294 Rice: 369,729 Soya: 319,593 Maize: 48,010,000 Rice: 59,960,000 Soya: 25,390,000 OC6 Number of firms (excluding farms) or NGOs engaged in Definition: Number of firms supported by ADVANCE II that have higher net profit in the reporting year than the previous reporting year.
-Net profit (\$) = Sales revenue (\$) -Total costs (\$) Data will collected from all the MSME/Firms supported using a Targeted Value chain Data recorded and reported annually 0 100
+2) Annual survey in conjunction with data collected from a sample of monitored farmers 3) Secondary sources Targeted Value chain Data recorded and reported annually Maize: 466,294 Rice: 369,729 Soya: 319,593 Maize: \$53,840,000 Rice: \$9,730,000 Soya: \$4,310,000 OC6 Number of firms (excluding farms) or NGOs engaged in agricultural and food Definition: Number of firms supported by ADVANCE that have higher net profit in the reporting year than the previous reporting year.
+Net profit (\$) = Sales revenue (\$) -Total costs (\$) Unit of measure: Number Data will collected from all the MSME/Firms supported using a survey Targeted Value chain Data recorded and reported annually 0 100

-Source Performance Indicators Definition and unit of Measure Data collection method & Source Disag- gregation Frequency of Data Collection Base- line LOP Target 1 agricultural and food security- related manufacturing and services now operating more profitably (at or above cost) because of USG assistance Unit of measure: Number survey questionnair e OP4 FTF Value of agricultural and rural loans Definition: This indicator sum loans made (i.e. disbursed) during the reporting year to producers (farmers, fishers, etc.), input suppliers, transporters, processors, and loans to other MSMEs in rural areas that are in a targeted agricultural value chain, as a result of USG assistance.
+Source Performance Indicators Definition and unit of Measure Data collection method & Source Disag- gregation Frequency of Data Collection Base- line LOP Target security- related manufacturing and services now operating more profitably (at or above cost) because of USG assistance questionnair e OP4 FTF Value of agricultural and rural loans Definition: This indicator sum loans made (i.e. disbursed) during the reporting year to producers (farmers, fishers, etc.), input suppliers, transporters, processors, and loans to other MSMEs in rural areas that are in a targeted agricultural value chain, as a result of USG assistance.
 The indicator counts loans disbursed to the recipient, not loans merely made (e.g. in process, but not yet available to the recipient).
 The loans can be made by any size financial institution from micro-credit through national commercial bank, and includes any type of micro-finance institution, such as an NGO.
-Unit of measure: US dollars Secondary sources by reviewing financial institution records Type of loan recipient and by sex Data recorded and reported quarterly 0 4,300,000 OP5 F Value of new private sector investment in agriculture sector or value chain Definition : Investment is defined as any use of private sector resources intended to increase future production output or income, to improve the sustainable use of agriculture-related natural resources (soil, water, etc.), to improve water or land management, etc. "Private sector" includes any privately-led agricultural Secondary sources (from the private sector engaged I with ADVANCE) None Collected and reported annually TBD 4,000,000
+Unit of measure: US dollars Secondary sources by reviewing financial institution records Type of loan recipient and by sex Data recorded and reported quarterly 0 4,300,000 OP5 F Value of new private sector investment in agriculture sector or value chain Definition: Investment is defined as any use of private sector resources intended to increase future production output or income, to improve the sustainable use of agriculture-related natural resources (soil, water, etc.), to improve water or land management, etc. "Private sector" includes any privately-led agricultural activity managed by a for-profit formal company.
+A CBO or NGO resources may Secondary sources (from the private sector engaged I with ADVANCE) None Collected and reported annually TBD 4,000,000